johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_apply.rst

     Do not print any messages, only indicate success by exit status.

 :cli:synopsis:`--schema-dir=<schema-dir>`
-    Directory where the schema files are located.
+    Specifies directory where the schema files are located.
 Defaults to ``./dbschema``.

 :cli:synopsis:`--to-revision=<to-revision>`
-    Upgrade to a specified revision.
+    Upgrades to a specified revision.

     Unique prefix of the revision can be specified instead of full revision name.